 CRM tools improve sales by providing a comprehensive view of customer interactions, helping sales teams identify opportunities for upselling and cross-selling.

-It also ensures timely follow-ups and better communication, leading to faster closing of deals.
+It also ensures timely follow-ups and improved communication, leading to faster deal closures.
 With automated lead tracking and prioritization, businesses can convert more leads into sales, driving revenue growth.

 Better-Informed Decisions